Bastard. It’s closed. Well, that’s just fine. I can’t say that I didn’t give it a good try. Within the hour, I can be back home and in bed.

 Back in the store.
 I’ve just taken a two-hour lunch break.
 Well, the sad thing is that my retail-store record is actually 2:28.
 See, it was a large department store with an enormous warehouse and it was easy to claim that you were trying to track down a missing SKU.

-on one of those wooden benches!
+Ewwwww!
+A woman is changing a baby on one of those wooden benches!
 I bet that doesn’t make it into Steve Jobs’ next promo video…

 An employee finally asks me why I’m doing this.
-I tell her the story, and ask her what sort of reaction I would have received if I
+I tell her the story, and ask her what sort of reaction I would have received if I had simply shown up unannounced and proceeded not to leave.
+“Probably none,” she said.
+“We get lots of people who come in and sort of, well, stay. ”

 I think I now have one of the little discoveries that I came for.
 If the Apple Store had thick, comfy Barnes & Noble-style chairs instead of those punitive-style benches, people would be using the Store as office space.
 Give me a comfy chair and good broadband and you’ve got a guest for life.
 Or at least until I need a Coke or something.